michelle95n/MovieRecommendation/README.md

 ### Data description

 The data used is from GroupLens and can be downloaded [here](https://grouplens.org/datasets/movielens/latest/).
-Here two different dataset can be found; The smallest dataset consist of the following three used files; movies.csv consists of all the movies used, ratings.csv consists of all the ratings given by users for the different movies, and tags.csv consisting of tags a user have given to the movies.
-In total that gives around 9,000 movies, 100,000 ratings, 3,600 tags and 600 users.
-The largest dataset have the same three csv files, but with around 58,000 movies, 27,000,000 ratings, 1,100,000 tags and 280,000 users.
+Here two different dataset can be found; The smallest dataset consist of the following three used files; movies.csv which consists of all the movies used, ratings.csv which consists of all the ratings given by users for the different movies, and tags.csv consisting of tags a user have given to a movies.
+In total that yields around 9,000 movies, 100,000 ratings, 3,600 tags and 600 users.
+The larger dataset have the same three .csv files, but with around 58,000 movies, 27,000,000 ratings, 1,100,000 tags and 280,000 users.
 Another dataset used is from Kaggle and can be downloaded [here](https://www.kaggle.com/jrobischon/wikipedia-movie-plots/data).
 This dataset consists of 35,000 movies where the plot description for each movie have been scraped from Wikipedia.

 To get more information about the data and how the webpage is created see the [explainer notebook](https://nbviewer.jupyter.org). **(Put the explainer notebook up here)**